 Your brain on boredom

-There is a network of regions in the human brain that switches on when nothing else is going on.
-Not when you are sleeping.
-Not when you are meditating.
-Not even when you are "relaxing" with a podcast.
-It comes online when you are, in the specific and increasingly rare sense of the word, bored.
+There is a network of regions in the human brain that becomes more active when attention is not being captured by anything in particular.
+Not while you are sleeping.
+Not while you are meditating.
+Not even while you are "relaxing" with a podcast.
+It is most active in the condition that modern life has engineered out of most days: a stretch of time in which attention is not externally directed and the mind is allowed to wander.

-It is called the Default Mode Network, and for twenty years it has been quietly rewriting the way neuroscientists think about what the brain does with its downtime.
+It is called the Default Mode Network, and for twenty years it has been reshaping the way neuroscientists think about what the brain does with its downtime.

 The network that runs on nothing